The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Results Discussion

 \subsection{Hardware Experiment}

-We built the robotic hand hardware prototype based on the design parameters shown as the magenta point in Fig. \ref{fig:results_metrics}.
-This is a Pareto-optimal design with reasonably good tool motion ranges for carve and poke, and moderate performances in other metrics.
+We built the robotic hand hardware prototype based on the design parameters of the magenta point in Fig. \ref{fig:results_2d}.
+We chose this candidate for its convenient dimensions given the sizes of available hardware components---such as bearings---and because it is a Pareto-optimal design with reasonably good performances.
 To control the hand, we interpolated the joint position paths planned in the hand evaluation step with quintic trajectories, and applied a proportional-derivative (PD) controller to track the trajectories.
-During the experiment, the hand first moved to a trajectory's starting pose, then a human loaded the tool to the hand, and the hand executed the trajectory.
+During the experiment, the hand first moved to a trajectory's starting pose, then a human put the tool in the hand, and the hand executed the trajectory in an open loop.
 Additionally, the hand was equipped with enlarged soft skins to compensate for imprecision of control.

 We had the hand wield clay sculpting tools to manipulate a piece of Play-Doh \cite{play_doh}, which simulated clay.
 The hand managed to cut out a chunk of the clay and make marks on the clay with the tools.
 Besides, we discovered that, for carve, bracing with a 4th contact between the tool and the index finger's proximal link drastically improved the cutting performance, though this 4th contact was not considered during the design or the path planning.
-Fig. \ref{fig:results_eta} shows snapshots of the experiment.
+Fig. \ref{fig:results_eta} bottom shows snapshots of the experiment.